FESOTERODINE FUMARATE tablet, extended release

 • 2 DOSAGE AND ADMINISTRATION

-2.1 Recommended Dosage for Adult Patients with OAB
+2.1 Recommended Dosage for Adult Patients With OAB

 The recommended starting dosage of fesoterodine fumarate extended-release tablet in adults is 4 mg orally once daily.
 Based upon individual response and tolerability, increase to the maximum dosage of fesoterodine fumarate extended-release tablet 8 mg once daily.
 For administration instructions, see Dosage and Administration (2.6).